Nicaragua's shrewd power couple | theSundaily

 Nicaragua's shrewd power couple

-NICARAGUA'S first couple, President Daniel Ortega and his wife Rosario Murillo, easily lead the field ahead of elections this weekend that look likely to extend their rule over one of the poorest countries in the Americas.
+MANAGUA: Nicaragua's first couple, President Daniel Ortega and his wife Rosario Murillo, easily lead the field ahead of elections on Sunday that look likely to extend their rule over one of the poorest countries in the Americas.

 Ortega: reclusive, Machiavellian

-The 70-year-old leader (he turns 71 on Nov 11) first seized control after his Sandinista guerrillas ousted the Somoza dynasty that had held power over Nicaragua with increasing autocracy from the 1930s to 1979.
+Ortega, who turns 71 on Nov 11, first seized control after his Sandinista guerrillas ousted the Somoza dynasty that had held power over Nicaragua with increasing autocracy from the 1930s to 1979.

-After his rebels defeated the CIA-backed Contras in the country's bloody revolution, Ortega headed up the leftwing Sandinista government with the support of Cuba and the Soviet Union, and was elected president in 1985.
+After his rebels triumphed in the country's bloody revolution, Ortega headed up the leftwing Sandinista government with the support of Cuba and the Soviet Union, and was elected president in 1985.

 But, with the economy in ruins, Ortega lost re-election in 1990.